newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Below are the steps for requesting an expungement in New Mexico:

-• After the hearing, wait about 30 days for the court to reach and communicate its decision.
+After the hearing, wait about 30 days for the court to reach a decision.
 Individuals who had their expungement requests denied can petition the Court of Appeals to assess the decision.
 It is advisable to hire an experienced expungement lawyer for the appeals process.

 Note that New Mexico only permits record sealing in two cases.
 The first is the automatic sealing of juvenile arrest records when a child turns 18 or when the juvenile's legal custody and supervision expires, whichever comes later.
 The second situation is when human trafficking victims perform crimes under duress, threat, fraud, force, or coercion by the trafficker.
 Apart from these instances, arrest records are rarely sealed.